• Skip to primary navigation

 several glass bowls with ingredients for maple cookies: butter, brown sugar, maple syrup, vanilla, stick of butter, egg.

 • Butter – I like using unsalted butter for that extra buttery taste.
+You can use salted butter if that’s all you have.
 Allow the butter to soften on the counter before you make the cookies.

-• Brown Sugar – You will find the brown sugar helps to give these cookies a richer flavor.
-You can use a light brown sugar if you would like.
+• Brown Sugar – You can use a light brown sugar or dark brown sugar.

-• Pure Maple Syrup – Reach for real pancake syrup so you have that rich maple flavor.
+• Pure Maple Syrup – Be sure to use real maple syrup instead of breakfast pancake syrup so you have that rich maple flavor.

-• Egg – I prefer to let my egg become room temperature.
+• Egg – I prefer to let my egg come to room temperature by letting it sit on the counter for about 30 minutes.

 • Vanilla Extract

-• All Purpose Flour – Scoop the flour into the measuring cup, and then level it off with a knife.
+• All Purpose Flour –I have made these with gluten free one-to-one flours as well.
+Just be sure to scoop the flour into the measuring cup, and then level it off with a knife to you don’t accidentally add too much.

 • Baking Soda